Wellness and mindfulness are two key areas that adolescent and young adults (AYA) cancer patients need significant support in.

 We have implemented three programs that introduce the Wellness concept to cancer patients and their families:

-Be Calm & Stay Strong Wellness Bags, Smoothie Days, and Yoga Nidra Meditation Class with Momma G.
+Be Calm & Stay Strong Wellness KIts, Smoothie Days, and Yoga Nidra Meditation Class with Momma G.

-We distribute Be Calm & Stay Strong Wellness Bags to AYA cancer patients through our connections with partnering oncology teams.
+We distribute Be Calm & Stay Strong Wellness Kits to AYA cancer patients through our connections with partnering oncology teams.

-What is the Be Calm & Stay Strong Wellness Bag?
+What is the Be Calm & Stay Strong Wellness Kit?

 Each bag costs $125 but are free to patients in active treatment.